Presidency of George Washington: Whiskey Rebellion

-The suppression of the Whiskey Rebellion met with widespread popular approval.
+The suppression of the Whiskey Rebellion was met with widespread popular approval.
 This was the first time the new government had been directly opposed, and through a clear show of federal authority, Washington established the principle that federal law is the supreme law of the land, and demonstrated that the federal government had both the ability and willingness to suppress violent resistance to the nation's laws.
 The government's response to the rebellion was, therefore, viewed by the Washington administration as a success, a view that has generally been endorsed by historians.